-To Detect the Level of Infection (Viral Load):

-In addition to qualitatively measuring the presence of viruses, researchers can also quantify the viral load using PCR techniques.
-More specifically with quantitative RT-PCR (qRTPCR) and droplet digital PCR (ddPCR).

-The principle of qRT-PCR is the same as for RT-PCR.
-The genetic material is first converted to cDNA and then amplified until the reaction rate is no longer exponential.
-This test will yield a qualitative result.
-To measure the exact quantity, the scientist sets up a calibration curve of Ct values with known concentration of genetic material.
-This is known as qRT-PCR.

-ddPCR provides direct measurements and does not require calibration curves.
+Cerba Research recently introduced the T spot COVID (ELISpot assay), a sensitive test used to identify individuals To Detect the Level of Infection (Viral Load): with an adaptive immune response to SARS-CoV-2, specifically the T-cell response.
+This assay is used in In addition to qualitatively measuring the presence of viruses, researchers can also quantify the viral load using patients who tested negative for COVID-19 using PCR methods and have either a negative or suspicious serology.
+PCR techniques.
+More specifically with quantitative RT-PCR The sensitivity of the ELISpot assay in these seronegative (gRTPCR) and droplet digital PCR (ddPCR). infected patients is between 50 and 80%.
+ELISpot measures The principle of gRT-PCR is the same as for RT-PCR. specific cellular response against more than 250 peptides The genetic material is first converted to cDNA and then of the SARS-CoV-2 S and N proteins by quantifying the amplified until the reaction rate is no longer exponential. number of interferonproducing T cells.
+The lymphocytes This test will yield a qualitative result.
+To measure the exact of recovered or vaccinated patients are isolated and then quantity, the scientist sets up a calibration curve of Ct brought into contact with the virus antigens.
+After 20 values with known concentration of genetic material.
+This is hours of incubation, scientists measure the production of known as gRT-PCR. interferon.11 ddPCR provides direct measurements and does not require calibration curves.
 Instead of performing one reaction per well, ddPCR involves partitioning the PCR solution into tens of thousands of nano-liter sized droplets, each consisting of either one target molecule or none.

 Fluorescence is measured as being present or not, allowing scientists to calculate the fraction of positive droplets to predict the number of target copies per droplet.